awsdocs/amazon-ec2-user-guide/doc_source/AMI-launch-index-examples.md

 replicate-every=1min | replicate-every=5min | replicate-every=10min
 ```

-The `replicate-every=1min` data defines the first replicant's configuration, `replicate-every=5min` defines the second replicant's configuration, and so on\.
+The `replicate-every=1min` data defines the first replica's configuration, `replicate-every=5min` defines the second replica's configuration, and so on\.
 Alice decides to provide this data as an ASCII string with a pipe symbol \(`|`\) delimiting the data for the separate instances\.

 Alice launches four instances using the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command, specifying the user data\.

 ```
+aws ec2 run-instances \
+    --image-id ami-0abcdef1234567890 \
+    --count 4 \
+    --instance-type t2.micro \
-aws ec2 run-instances --image-id ami-0abcdef1234567890 --count 4 --instance-type t2.micro --user-data "replicate-every=1min | replicate-every=5min | replicate-every=10min"
+    --user-data "replicate-every=1min | replicate-every=5min | replicate-every=10min"
 ```

 After they're launched, all instances have a copy of the user data and the common metadata shown here: